-According to ASEFOGA, the accidental arrival of the Asian hornet (Vespa velutina) has become a threat to the pollinating entomofauna, since the food base of the offspring of this species is found in the local insect fauna, making it an important source of food for the local insect fauna. strong predator that threatens pollinator biodiversity.
+According to ASEFOGA, the accidental arrival of the Asian hornet (Vespa velutina) has become a threat to the pollinating entomofauna since the basis of the feeding of the young of this species is found in the local insect fauna, becoming a strong predator that threatens pollinating biodiversity.

 The pollinating action of insects is indispensable for global food production and a key ecosystem service.
 For this reason, conserving wild insect populations must be a priority, and to aid conservation it is necessary to know the threats that affect their development.

-This is the reason why the entity points out that it is urgent to have a better characterization of the diet of the Vespa velutina to determine the extent to which their attacks affect the biodiversity of arthropods, in order to determine their behavioral patterns and be able to control this invasive species more effectively.
+That is why the entity points out that it is urgent to have a better characterization of the diet of the Vespa velutina and to be able to determine to what extent its attacks affect the biodiversity of arthropods, in order to know its behavior patterns and be able to make a more effective control of this invasive species.

 The main objective of the project was to quantify the effect of the presence of Vespa velutina on the pollinating entomofauna.